Cowpace/Weather-Powered-Email/README.md

 # Weather-Powered-Email

-A simple Django app that signs users up for emails related to the weather in their area.
+A simple Django app that signs users up for emails related to the weather in their area, and sends them giphys based on the current weather conditions.

 You can execute the batch emailing by running the django management command `batch`